johtela/Flop/Docs/Basic Concepts.md

 Functional programming differs from object-oriented programming in many ways.
 Perhaps the most distinctive trait separating the two is how data types are treated.
 In FP value types are prevalent, whereas in OOP reference types are the default.
 Objects by definition have both state and identity, and object's reference usually acts as its identity.
 Value types, on the other hand, have just state and, once initialized, the state does not change.
 When this constraint is enforced, the types are said to be *immutable*.

 The consequence of this seemingly small language design choice is quite far-reaching: it implies how computations are performed in the language.
-In purely functional languages such as Haskell all computations are modelled as mathematical functions that take one or more values as their arguments and produce a single value as result, while having no other side effects.
+In a purely functional language such as Haskell all computations are modelled as mathematical functions that take one or more values as their arguments and produce a single value as result, while having no other side effects.
 Conversely, in object-oriented languages computations typically happen through side effects as objects' states are mutated.
 The OO-style is inherently imperative and the language constructs of C# adhere to this style for the most part.
 Fortunately, many of the more recent features of C# are actually borrowed from functional languages.
 These features include generics (which is called parametric polymorphism in FP), anonymous functions a.k.a. lambda expressions, and LINQ, which is adapted from Haskell's list comprehensions.

 It is possible to pretend that objects are value types by overriding the `Equals` and `GetHashCode` methods to use value semantics.
 You can also make an object immutable by defining all of its fields with `readonly` modifiers which makes it impossible to change object's state outside constructors.
 The object will still be a reference type, not a value.
 All methods accepting an object type as an argument bear the risk of failing unexpectedly, if they does not explicitly check that the argument is not null.
 This leads to code bases where methods are littered with null argument checks.
 This looks ugly and is inefficient as the same reference might be checked multiple times inside loops or other method calls.
 Since objects are always reference types and inherently nullable, developers feel that it is necessary to practice defensive programming to cope with the issue.